 The current landfill site is being utilized for Danielskuil and Lime Acres communities and is nearing its capacity.
 Tenders were invited in 2011, to develop a new landfill site and the process of an EIA study has been completed and this new landfill site will be 20km away from the old landfill site.
-The process of construction has not resumed yet as authorisation from Department of Environmental and Nature Conservation (DENC) was only obtained in March 2018.
-The project is of rehabilitating the Old Landfill Site and Establishing the New Landfill Site which is under contraction in phase 1.
+The project is of rehabilitating the Old Landfill Site and Establishing the New Landfill Site which phase 1 has been completed.